Court throws out injunction motion against construction industry unions

 Courts send masonry contractors to the Ontario Labour Relations Board

 In Limen Group Ltd. v.
-Blair, the Superior Court of Justice and the Ontario Court of Appeal have thrown out a lawsuit brought by masonry contractors who entered into contracts with individual bricklayers and then tried to take down the province-wide construction industry bargaining scheme when they were stopped.
+Blair, the Superior Court of Justice and the Ontario Court of Appeal dismissed a lawsuit brought by masonry contractors who entered into contracts with individual bricklayers and then tried to take down the province-wide construction industry bargaining scheme when they were stopped.

 Ontario’s construction industry is governed by a special statutory regime.
 The Ontario Labour Relations Board has exclusive jurisdiction to administer that regime, and does so using designated vice-chairs who have particular expertise in construction industry labour relations.
 Nevertheless, parties sometimes attempt to try their luck with the courts.
 Usually, the court will send the case back to the Board, as it did in this case.